neo4j/graphql/docs/rfcs/rfc-22-projection-subquery.md

 }
 RETURN this { .title, actors: this_actors }
 ```

-This option, however, may have negative performance implications, over the current PatternComprehension and `OPTIONAL MATCH`.

 By using CALL, it would be easier to compose in a nested fashion: